 How to make the apple cake:

-Wash and peel the apples if you bought them.
-Even if they are organic, they are still waxed, and you don’t need that wax in your body cells.
+Wash and peel the apples if you buy them.
+Even organic, they are still waxed, and you don’t need that chemical mix in your body cells.
 Of course, if you have an apple tree in the garden, skip this step.

 Remove the core and pips with an apple corer.
 Use the mix of nuts, sugar, spices and raisins (or any substitutes) to fill the space thus created.